$2.29M Fishers estate with indoor pool spa just listed

 Boasting an impressive 11,000 square feet of living space, this property is the epitome of luxury living.

-Upon crossing the threshold, an awe-inspiring double staircase greets visitors, providing a grand entrance to the mansion indoor pool, basement bar, fitness area, and a dedicated movie theater room.
+Upon crossing the threshold, an awe-inspiring double staircase greets visitors, providing a grand entrance to the mansion’s indoor pool, basement bar, fitness area, and a dedicated movie theater room.

 Throughout this lavish residence, intricate crown molding, ornate tiling and woodwork, and dazzling chandeliers adorn the interior, creating an ambiance of timeless elegance.